AKayy2020/Unit4/README.md

 ## Criteria A: Planning

 ### Problem definition
 My client is the co-owner of a little convenience store at a local school.
 After meeting with her (see Appendix A) I learned that every Thursday she opens her "Konbini", where she sells products to students and some teachers.
 However, she feels like it is sometimes hard to know which products the customers want the most, and to let them know what they are selling every week and when.
 She would like to improve the Konbini's marketing and to promote customer-business interaction, but as students are very busy, she thinks they would not have time for in-person events.
+She has tried to send emails with feedback forms but students seem to ignore them because it is not attractive and practical.
 She would like the Konbini to have a SNS website where customer can write reviews, upvote the products they want and receive updates and news.
 My client needs a cost effective, efficient, and more interactive way to promote the Konbini's products and gather feedback from customers.

 ### Rationale for proposed solution
 OOP is the programming paradigm???
 According to the client's needs, I will develop a Social Networking Service (SNS) in the form of website.
 The website will have an initial landing page where potential users will be called to sign up and login, with a system with encrypted password to increase security.
 The website will be minimalistic and simple for it to be user-friendly.
 Once the user has passed the login system, a main menu will appear.
 There, user will be able to ...
 Users can also access ...
 The tools I am using for this are Python, HTML, CSS and SQL.